julelang/manual/src/memory/memory-model.md

 For example, accordingly, if a function increases a static integer memory every time it is called, the relevant static variable is mutated as it will be called during each default initialization.

-### Interoperability and Binded Types
+### Interoperability and External Types

-Since the types cannot be known with certainty regarding interoperability, binded types are not treated like Jule types.
-Binded types are independent of default initialization rules, that is, they are not initialized automatically.
+Since the types cannot be known with certainty regarding interoperability, external types are not treated like Jule types.
+External types are independent of default initialization rules, that is, they are not initialized automatically.
 When using interoperability, problems may occur due to uninitialized memory.

 ## Dynamic Types